adamsiwiec1/stacks/README.md

 Feel free to create an issue if you see anything outdated or something that doesn't follow best practices.

 ## Prerequisites
-* These stacks are provisioned with docker compose - [Docker Compose Install Instructions](https://docs.docker.com/compose/install/).
+* These stacks are provisioned with docker compose
 * Windows - you must [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux) to run Docker.
 * Mac - [install instructions](https://docs.docker.com/desktop/install/mac-install/).
 ## Basic Docker Compose Example - Jupyter Tensorflow